 Be prepared when you are faced with a Brazilian menu with these quick guidelines.
 Including an in-depth look at the country’s best cuisine.

 Brazilian food is diverse, but also potentially problematic in the sense that nothing is off limits.
-Once I found out after slurping up the last traces of my chicken dish that the sticky red sauce was a concoction of seasoned chicken blood.
+Once I found out after slurping up the last traces of my chicken dish that the sticky, red sauce was a concoction of seasoned chicken blood.

 Then there is the Brazilian Feijoada a bean stew eaten on Fridays and Saturdays.
-Originally a dish made by slaves, the black beans account for the bulk of the protein, with the addition of the left over scraps from the landowners’ dinner.
+Originally a dish made and invented by slaves, the black beans account for the bulk of the protein, with the addition of the left over scraps from the landowners’ dinner.

 Of course, this came down to the undesirable bits and pieces.